april19833/currency-1.5/contracts/governance/community/README.md

 > Community governance policies for the Eco currency.

 These contracts provide the community governance system for the Eco currency.
 They specifically address voting open to all token holders for code upgrades to the contract system.
-Upgrades are managed in terms of proposals, some templates of which are included as .propo.sol files, which are voted on and may be executed across the span of a generation.
+Upgrades are managed in terms of proposals which are voted on and may be executed across the span of a generation.

 ## Table of Contents